August 21, 2017

 12.06 Overview of Student Conduct Reviews

-In complaints where there is good cause, the director or designee will meet with the accused student to conduct an Administrative Review, either Voluntary or Summary (unless the director or designee has determined there should be a Peer Review, a University Review, or a Residential Education Review).
+In complaints where there is good cause, the Director or designee will meet with the accused student to conduct an Administrative Review, either Voluntary or Summary (unless the Director or designee has determined there should be a Residential Education Review).
 At this Administrative Review meeting with the Judicial Affairs officer the accused student has the opportunity to present any information regarding the incident.
-The decision as to whether the matter should be resolved by Administrative Review is at the sole discretion of the director or designee.
+The decision as to whether the matter should be resolved by Administrative Review is at the sole discretion of the Director or designee.

 12.10 Administrative Reviews

 An Administrative Review consists of a meeting between the Director or designee (finder-of-fact) and the named student

 I. In a Voluntary Administrative Review, the student does not dispute the facts upon which the allegations are based, waives their right to further review and accepts the decision by signing an Administrative Review form.
 Students accepting the Administrative Review form retain the right to appeal to the appropriate appeal body only as to the appropriateness of the sanction (see Section B.15.02.II).